jxymie/how-do-i-delete-this/README.md

 ↳ ❝ Honestly just DNI if youre under 13 or youre a piece of shit, other then that i dont really care ¡! ❞

-☁️⋅♡𓂃 1st link: my linktree for all my stuff (carrd & pronouns page)
+☁️⋅♡𓂃 1st link: interests, interact, dni, thin ice, kins, oshis

 ☁️⋅♡𓂃 2nd link: plural kit fronting website (to know what alter youre talking to)

-☁️⋅♡𓂃 3rd link: interests, interact, dni, thin ice, kins, oshis

 ☽｡⋆ Thanks for reading, have a great day pookies  ‧₊˚ ☁️⋅♡𓂃 ࣪ ִֶָ☾.